Flèche bas

 Aya Nakamura - Author, composer.
 Performer of “Pookie” and “Djadja” with the Republican Guard at the 2024 Paris Olympics.
 Winner of the awards for Female Artist of the Year, New Pop Album of the Year and International Revelation at Les Flammes.

-Justice - Grand Prix du répertoire Sacem à l'export.
-Start of the world tour for the album Hyperdrama at the Coachella festival.
-Supported by our Cultural Action.
+Justice - Nominee of the Grand Prix for Most Exported Artist of the Sacem repertoire.
+Launch of the Hyperdrama album World Tour at Coachella festival.
+Supported by our Cultural Activity initiative.

-Camille and Clément Ducol - Composers of the soundtrack for Emilia Pérez.
+Camille and Clément Ducol - Composers of the Emilia Pérez soundtrack.
 Golden Globe for Best Original Song.
 Oscar for Best Original Song.
-Supported by our Cultural Action.
+Supported by our Cultural Activity initiative.

 Victor le Masne - Composer.
 Musical director of the four official ceremonies of the Olympic Games.
-Prize for the best concert at the Victoires de la musique.
-Sacem prize for musical event of the year.
+Prize for best concert at the Victoires de la musique.
+Winner of the Sacem Prize for musical event of the year.

 Fatoumata Diawara - Author, composer.
 Named best African female artist and best overall African album at the African Talent Awards.
 Nominated at the KORA Awards.
-Sacem grand prize for world music.
+Nominee of the Sacem Grand Prix for world music.

 Gojira - Performers of “Ah! Ça ira!” at the 2024 Paris Olympics.
-Winner of the ‘Most Fun Metal Thing’ award at the Nik Nocturnal Awards.
-Grammy Awards for best metal performance.
-Supported by our Cultural Action.
+Winner of the “Most Fun Metal Thing” Award at the Nik Nocturnal Awards.
+Grammy Award for Best Metal Performance.
+Supported by our Cultural Activity initiative.

 Juliette Armanet - Author, composer.
 Performer of “Imagine” at the Paris Olympics.
-Supported by our Cultural Action.
+Supported by our Cultural Activity initiative.

 Philippe Katerine - Author, composer.
 Performer of “Nu” at the Paris Olympics.
-Supported by our Cultural Action.
+Supported by our Cultural Activity initiative.

 Santa - Author, composer.
 Rolf Marbot Prize for Song of the Year for “Popcorn sale”.

 Étienne Daho - Songwriter.
-Nominated for male artist of the year and album of the year at the Victoires de la musique.
-Special Sacem award.
+Nominated for Male Artist of the Year and Album of the Year at the Victoires de la Musique Awards.
+Winner of the Special Sacem Award.

 Sofiane Pamart - Composer.
 Performer of “Imagine” at the Paris Olympics.
-Supported by our Cultural Action.
+Supported by our Cultural Activity initiative.

-Jeanne Added - Sacem Grand Prize for Song (songwriter-performer).
+Jeanne Added - Nominee of the Sacem Grand Prix for Best Song (songwriter-performer).
 Performance with the Radio France Philharmonic Orchestra for “Sensational Symphony”.
-Supported by our Cultural Action.
+Supported by our Cultural Activity initiative.

 Lucky Love - Author, composer.
 Performer of “My Ability” at the Paris Olympics.

 Eric Truffaz - Author, composer.
-Sacem Grand Prize for Jazz.
+Nominee of the Sacem Grand Prix for Jazz.

 Matthieu Tessier - Publisher.
-Winner of the Sacem prize for music publishing.
-Publisher of the rapper Orelsan and the producer Skread.
-Supported by our Cultural Action.
+Nominee of the Sacem Grand Prix for Music Publishing.
+Publisher of rapper Orelsan and producer Skread.
+Supported by our Cultural Activity initiative.

 X